About Azure Key Vault

 Access to a key vault requires proper authentication and authorization before a caller (user or application) can get access.
 Authentication establishes the identity of the caller, while authorization determines the operations that they are allowed to perform.

 Authentication is done via Azure Active Directory.
 Authorization may be done via Azure role-based access control (Azure RBAC) or Key Vault access policy.
-Azure RBAC is used when dealing with the management of the vaults and key vault access policy is used when attempting to access data stored in a vault.
+Azure RBAC can be used for both management of the vaults and access data stored in a vault, while key vault access policy can only be used when attempting to access data stored in a vault.

 Azure Key Vaults may be either software-protected or, with the Azure Key Vault Premium tier, hardware-protected by hardware security modules (HSMs).
 Software-protected keys, secrets, and certificates are safeguarded by Azure, using industry-standard algorithms and key lengths.
 For situations where you require added assurance, you can import or generate keys in HSMs that never leave the HSM boundary.
 Azure Key Vault uses nCipher HSMs, which are Federal Information Processing Standards (FIPS) 140-2 Level 2 validated.
 You can use nCipher tools to move a key from your HSM to Azure Key Vault.